-- 5.1.4.4.1.
+- 7.1.4.4 1.
 Selecting unit types.
-A Projected Rating shall be performed on each unique Dwelling Unit type, in accordance with Section 5.1.4.2.
+A Projected Rating shall be performed on each unique Dwelling Unit type, in accordance with Section 0.
 Dwelling Units with the same construction type, same envelope systems, same number of Bedrooms, same number of stories within the unit, same window area (± 10 percent), same Conditioned Floor Area (± 10 percent, not to exceed ± 100 square feet), and same ceiling height (± 0.5 feet) are permitted to be the same unit type.
-Dwelling Units that satisfy these criteria, but differ in other criteria, are not required to be modeled as the same unit type. - 5.1.4.4.2.
+Dwelling Units that satisfy these criteria, but differ in other criteria, are not required to be modeled as the same unit type. - 7.1.4.4.2.
 Worst-case Configuration.
 For each unique Dwelling Unit type, the Threshold Specifications resulting from the Worst-Case Analysis for the Minimum Rated Features of that Dwelling Unit type shall be entered into the Approved Software Rating Tool that generates the Energy Rating.
 The worst-case configuration of that unit type must then be determined using the various boundary conditions, orientations and levels within the building to determine the worst-case configuration that results in the largest Energy Rating Index for that Dwelling Unit type.
 The Projected Rating for each unique Dwelling Unit type must be based on this Worst-Case Analysis and configuration.
-This Projected Rating then applies to all Dwelling Units of that same unit type, regardless of the actual exposure, orientation, level or features of the actual Dwelling Unit. - 5.1.4.4.2.1.
+This Projected Rating then applies to all Dwelling Units of that same unit type, regardless of the actual exposure, orientation, level or features of the actual Dwelling Unit. - 7.1.4.4.2.1.
 Exception: A Dwelling Unit type is permitted to have a subtype if boundary conditions, orientation or level within the building results in a change to the Energy Rating Index of the Dwelling Unit type.
-The additional Projected Rating for the subtype then applies to all Dwelling Units of the same type and configuration of that subtype. - 5.1.4.4.3.
+The additional Projected Rating for the subtype then applies to all Dwelling Units of the same type and configuration of that subtype. - 7.1.4.4.3.
 Threshold Specifications.
 In each Projected Rating, values for envelope leakage rate, Distribution System Efficiency and Ventilation airflow shall be normalized by volume or square footage and entered into the Approved Software Rating Tool that generates the Energy Rating.
 The Energy Rating shall report the Energy Rating Index that comports with these inputs.
 These values are permitted to differ by Dwelling Unit type.
 If applying Sampling to inspections or testing is permitted by the authority having jurisdiction, these values are the Threshold Specifications that establish the limits for Failures for each Sampled Feature.
-These values are permitted to be revised based upon the results of inspections or testing in accordance with Section 5.1.4.4.5.
+These values are permitted to be revised based upon the results of inspections or testing in accordance with Section 7.1.4.4.5. - 7.1.4.4.4.
+Verification.
+All Minimum Rated Features for each unit shall be verified through inspection and testing, in accordance with Section 4.5. - 7.4.4.4.1.
+Exception: If applying Sampling to inspections or testing is permitted by the authority having jurisdiction, each instance of each Sampled Feature is not required to be directly verified.
+For the set of Attached Dwelling Units, all Minimum Rated Features shall be field-verified through inspection and testing of a single Dwelling Unit in the set or distributed across multiple Dwelling Units in the set in accordance with Approved requirements.97